 - Whether (and how) to inform others of your recovery and/or your sexual orientation and/or gender experience

-- Managing social media and online bullying by non-LGBTQ+ people
+- Managing social media and online bullying by non-LGBTQIA+ people

 - Understanding trauma (which may or may not be related to sexuality and/or gender) and secondary trauma

-- Not assume how a patient wants to be addressed
+- Not assume how you want to be addressed

-- Allow patients to be free to express themselves
+- Allow you to be free to express yourself

 - Prohibit bullying

-- Invite patients to correct us if we unintentionally use incorrect language
+- Invite you to correct us if we unintentionally use incorrect language

-- Maintain confidences.
-We respect your privacy and wishes when it comes to disclosing your sexual preferences
+- Respect your privacy and wishes when it comes to disclosing your sexual identification

-- Appreciate the personal struggles each LGBTQ+ patient may have endured
+- Respect the personal struggles you have endured